Vanilla-OS/Vib/docs/articles/en/built-in-modules.md

 - [Meson](#meson)
 - [Shell](#shell)

-## Apt
+## Apt, Dnf

-The Apt module allow to install packages using the APT package manager using the repositories configured in the image.
-It's suitable for Debian-based distributions.
+This module allow to install packages using the package manager using the repositories configured in the image.
+You can change the package manager by changing the value of the `type` field.
+The following are currently supported:

+- `apt`: Debian-based systems.
+- `dnf`: Red Hat-based systems.

 The following specific fields are available: